inforlife/process/services/github.md

 # [GitHub](https://github.com/)

+GitHub is a web-based Git version control repository and Internet hosting service.
+It offers all of the distributed version control and source code management functionality of Git as well as adding its own features.
+It provides access control and several collaboration features such as bug tracking, feature requests, task management, and wikis for every project.

-The new GitHub Repository may be created following the [Github documentation](https://help.github.com/articles/create-a-repo/) or forking the [alpha repository](https://github.com/inforlife/alpha) which include samples for all the configuration files we need.
+The GitHub Repository we create at the begin of each project may be created following the [Github documentation](https://help.github.com/articles/create-a-repo/) or forking the [alpha repository](https://github.com/inforlife/alpha) which include samples for all the configuration files we need.

 ## Collaborators